Ckessler30/AirBnBProj/README.md

 # Bearbnb

 ## Bearbnb Overview
 Bearbnb is a full stack Airbnb clone that specifically focuses on adventure/outdoors style lodging.
 Logged in users can browse several hand picked locations with an abundance of outdoorsy style spots that are available for booking.
-Logged in users can also choose to list their very own spot for others to enjoy just as easily.
+Logged in users can also choose to list their very own spot for others to enjoy just as easily by clicking on the "become a host" button on the nav bar upon login.

+Logged out users can enjoy all of the great spots that the site has to offer they are just limited to not being able to interact with the site.
+(Posting reviews, hosting spots, making reservations, etc.)

 ## Bearbnb Architecture
 Bearbnb is build with a React/Redux frontend and a Python/Flask backend that is working PostgreSQL as a database.
 The querying is done on the backend using SQLAlchemy.